First written: 20 Dec. 2013; last update: 10 Feb. 2017

 It is an interesting question, incidentally, why pain has to be so damned painful.
 Why not equip the brain with the equivalent of a little red flag, painlessly raised to warn, "Don't do that again"?

 In addition, stronger pain experiences produce bigger impacts on the brain, in terms of physiological arousal, reinforcement, memory associations, and so on.
-Insofar as these functions also contribute to what "pain" is, pain has to be intense when there are big changes to these systems.
+Insofar as these functions also partly constitute what "pain" is, pain is necessarily intense when there are big changes to these systems in response to a harmful stimulus.
+Big changes to behavior and brain states are part of a functionalist definition of intense pain.

 Suffering can be simple: A reply to Metzinger